Data Trace Publishing Company

 - Technique:

-- ensure that leg is optimally exsanguinated inorder to reduce residual venous stasis and to reduce the chances of venous thrombosis;
+- leg is optimally exsanguinated inorder to reduce residual venous stasis and to reduce chances of venous thrombosis;

 - this reduces degree of skin retraction and lowers risk of tissue necrosis;

-- after incising skin & subQ fat, it is important to sharply dissect down onto the the superficial retinaculum without undermining above this layer;
+- after incising skin & subQ fat, it is important to sharply dissect down onto superficial retinaculum w/o undermining

 - this preserves the subfascial vessels, decreasing risk of skin slough;